uetzgenfatz/brauchen/README.md

 (4b) Das brauchst du mir doch *(nicht) zu sagen!
 ‘There is no need for you in telling me this.’

-In terms of areal diffusion, there is an astonishing complementarity between _t_-loss and presence/absence of _zu_: As the respective maps of the _Atlas zur deutschen Alltagssprache_ (AdA) and the _Atlas zur Aussprache des deutschen Gebrauchsstandards_ (AADG) show, _zu_-less infinitives predominantly occur in the southern parts of the German-speaking areas whereas _t_-less forms are a characteristic of central and northern varieties.[^3] Such areal patterns are characteristic of linguistic innovations and have been referred to as “layering” in the literature on grammaticalization phenomena (Hopper 1991).
+In terms of areal diffusion, there is an astonishing complementarity between _t_-loss and presence/absence of _zu_: As the respective maps of the _Atlas zur deutschen Alltagssprache_ (AdA) and the _Atlas zur Aussprache des deutschen Gebrauchsstandards_ (AADG) show, _zu_-less infinitives predominantly occur in the southern parts of the German-speaking areas whereas _t_-less forms are a characteristic of central and northern varieties.[^3] Such areal patterns are characteristic of linguistic innovations and have been referred to as ‘layering’ in the literature on grammaticalization phenomena (Hopper 1991).
 An interesting apparent-time study on the development of _brauchen_ on a smaller scale is Girnth (2000), who focuses on West Central German dialects.

 [^3]: See AdA, Map 7/f06a ([https://www.atlas-alltagssprache.de/runde-7/f06a/](https://www.atlas-alltagssprache.de/runde-7/f06a/)) and AADG, /t/-elision with _braucht_ (3SG) ([http://prowiki.ids-mannheim.de/bin/view/AADG/BrauchtTSspr](http://prowiki.ids-mannheim.de/bin/view/AADG/BrauchtTSspr)) (last accessed on 16 June 2022).